 The burhs were remarkable for their time in that they used a regular grid pattern of streets - not unlike the old Roman towns.
 Indeed, in many cases, pre-existing Roman town sites were re-used to create Saxon towns.
 Why re-use Roman sites?
 Three main reasons can be found.

 First, the Roman towns were sited at key points along the old Roman network of roads.
 In other words, communication was a key factor in siting Saxon towns.
 Chester and Gloucester are two examples of towns sited at major road intersections, though they were established by Alfred's successors.

 Second, the Roman towns had basic fortifications in place.
 Walled towns such as Portchester were already defensible.
-Other Roman towns had earthwork defenses that could easily be repaired and strengthened.
+Other Roman towns had earthwork defences that could easily be repaired and strengthened.

 Other Saxon burhs were established on entirely new sites.
-In this class of burh we find Wallingford, Wareham, and Wilton, among others.
-Some, such as Lewes, Lyng, and Lydford, were built on promontories of land, with a simple ditch and bank combination adding to the natural defenses.
+In this class of burh, we find Wallingford, Wareham, and Wilton, among others.
+Some, such as Lewes, Lyng, and Lydford, were built on promontories of land, with a simple ditch and bank combination adding to the natural defences.